 6. Market Position and Timing Are Critical

 Investors assess businesses not in isolation but in the context of their market.
 A profitable business in a growing niche with rising consumer interest commands a higher multiple than one in a saturated or declining sector.
 Timing matters; early entry into emerging trends or categories enhances perceived value.
-The hidden insight is that valuation often reflects potential opportunity as much as current performance.
+The core takeaway is that valuation often reflects potential opportunity as much as current performance.
 Savvy buyers pay for positioning, not just numbers—they recognize that the right business at the right moment offers leverage, scalability, and strategic advantage, which can substantially elevate its price.

 7. Risk Adjustments Are Often Invisible